Student Careers Programme

 The Quality in Careers Standard

-To provide students and parents with assurance that our careers programme is of the highest standard that it can possibly be, the school demonstrated that it meets the requirements to achieve the third and final stage of the ‘Inspiring IAG’ Award in autumn 2018, having achieved stage two in summer 2017 and stage one in summer 2016.
+To provide students and parents with assurance that our careers programme is of the highest standard that it can possibly be, the school demonstrated that it meets the requirements to achieve the third and final stage of the ‘Inspiring IAG’ Award in Autumn 2018.
+Our accreditation was reviewed and maintained in Autumn 2020.
 Having successfully met the challenging standards for this prestigious award, the school has received the ‘Quality in Careers Standard’.
 Having achieved this recognition for our CEIAG provision, we remain committed to further developing our practice and ensuring our students continue to benefit from an outstanding range of links with other education and training providers, as well as with many representatives of the world of work.

 Who to talk to if you have a question

-Mrs King (Assistant Headteacher and Careers Leader – email@example.com ) is responsible for overseeing the whole school strategy for careers education at SCC and Mr Armstrong (Careers Coordinator – firstname.lastname@example.org ) leads on key aspects of our day to day programme.
+Mrs King (Assistant Headteacher and Careers Leader – email@example.com) is responsible for overseeing the whole school strategy for careers education at SCC and Mr McGeary (Careers Coordinator – firstname.lastname@example.org) leads on key aspects of our day to day programme.
 Both will happily speak with any student or parent who would like further advice relating to future careers intentions and how best our students can work towards achieving these.
-Mrs King and Mr Armstrong can be contacted at their emails above or by phoning or writing to the school.
+Mrs King and Mr McGeary can be contacted at their emails above or by phoning or writing to the school.

 Tutors and Heads of Year play a vital role in supporting our students and they will also be able to support with many of the queries that our students may have and will be able to direct queries to the correct member of staff if this is necessary.